Single Family Residential Construction Process

 - Patio and Wall Enclosure in Front Yard (PDF)

 - Perpendicular Entrance to Detached Garage at Alley (PDF)

 - Wall Enclosure in Front Yard (PDF)

 It is strongly recommended that any homeowner planning to make site modifications to their property should first have a boundary survey completed on their property.
 This will help identify where structures are located and if they conform to setbacks.
 Legally nonconforming residences would be limited by the Nonconforming Section of the Zoning Ordinance.

-There are two R1-7 zoned subdivisions and one R-4/R-5 zoned subdivision that are also part of the Historic Property zoning overlay district.
+There are four residential subdivisions that have the Historic Property zoning overlay district.
 These historic districts are the Town and Country Scottsdale, Village Grove 1-6, and Villa Monterey Units 1-7, and most lots in Sands North.